Medical Sciences Divisional Office Staff Induction

 I'd like to take this opportunity to welcome you to the Medical Sciences Division and wish you every success in your new role within the Medical Sciences Divisional Office.
 Our aim is to support the activities of the departments and units that make up the Medical Sciences Division.
 We are the largest of the four academic divisions in the University, with a long prestigious history.
 Today we are a thriving, multidisciplinary community, and an internationally recognised centre for excellence in biomedical and clinical research and teaching.

-Like you, I'm relatively new to Oxford as Head of Division and am still learning how to navigate this complex yet exciting environment.
 I hope you find the information in this induction useful as you settle in to your new role.

 Introduction to the Medical Sciences Divisional Office